 - shoe shine service

-- Jr. Suite: King or two dbl beds with pool or ocean view
+- Preferred Club Jr. Suite Oceanfront: King or two dbl beds

-- Jr. Suite Swim-Out: King or two dbl beds in a ground floor suite with nearby pool access.
-Pool or ocean view.
+- Preferred Club Jr. Suite Oceanfront Swim-Up: King or two dbl beds in a ground floor suite with nearby pool access.

-- Presidential Suite: King bed in separate bedroom along with a chaise lounger, walk-in closet, living room with sofa, dining room table and four chairs, work desk and chair, two full bathrooms (one with shower-only; the full bathroom off the bedroom also has a flat screen TV for a total of three flat screen TV’s in all), full bar, terrace Jacuzzi, all with oceanfront location.
+- Presidential Suite: Separate bedroom with king bed, chaise, walk-in closet, separate living room with large sofa, dining room table and four chairs, work area with computer and fax, two full bathrooms (one with shower-only; the full bathroom off the bedroom also has a flat screen TV), full bar, terrace Jacuzzi.
+Oceanfront.

 Physically Challenged Rooms: Available

-Resort Amenities: Eight separate pools including the main pool with swim-up bar, infinity pool with no swim-up bar, and six additional smaller pools to accompany guest room building locations, one pool-integrated Jacuzzi, one beachfront Jacuzzi, spa, beauty salon, fitness center, tennis courts, nine-hole putting green on-site, motorized and non-motorized water sports, complimentary greens fees at Grand Coral Golf Course, open-air theater, music lounge and sports bar, pool and beach wait service, pool flotation mats, poolside hammocks, giant chess/checkers, kitchen tour once per week, concierge, gift shop, cigar shop, clothing shop, tour desk, car rental, ATM.
+Resort Amenities: Eight separate pools including the main pool (with swim-up bar), infinity pool (no swim-up bar), and six additional smaller pools to accompany guest room building locations, one pool-integrated Jacuzzi, one beachfront Jacuzzi, spa, beauty salon, fitness center, tennis courts, nine-hole putting green, giant checkers, bicycle tour to Puerto Morelos, dive center, aqua spinning, motorized and non-motorized water sports, use of snorkeling equipment, complimentary greens fees at Grand Coral and El Tinto Golf Courses, open-air theater, outdoor movies, music lounge and sports bar, pool and beach wait service, pool flotation mats, poolside hammocks, kitchen tour once p/week, concierge, gift shop, cigar shop, clothing shop, tour desk, car rental, medical services, laundry, and ATM.

-Restaurants/Bars: One buffet restaurant (World Café–not open for dinner, however), seven a la cartes including Pan-Asian (Himitsu–teppanyaki tables), Mexican (El Patio), Italian (Portofino), Mediterranean (Ratatouille), French (Bordeaux), and two open-air seafood restaurants (Oceana and Seaside Grill).
-Reservations are only necessary at the teppanyaki show tables.
-The resort also offers a poolside grill and snack bar (Barefoot Grill), and a café for pastries and coffee/tea (Coco Café).
-Flaming Mexican coffee is prepared and served in the lobby in the late p.m./evening.
-There are eight bars including a swim-up bar, a beachfront bar, pool bar, music/sports bar, lobby bar, theater bar, new Veranda Lounge and Bar, and spa bar.
+Restaurants/Bars: One buffet restaurant (World Café–not open for dinner, however), and seven a la cartes including Pan-Asian (Himitsu–teppanyaki show tables), Mexican (El Patio), Italian (Portofino), Mediterranean (Ratatouille), French (Bordeaux), and two open-air seafood restaurants (Oceana and Seaside Grill).
+Reservations are only necessary at the teppanyaki show tables (start lining up at 2:30 p.m., one person p/room–even with groups traveling together).
+Guests can guarantee a place at the teppanyaki show table by paying a fee ($30 p/person) which also provides better wine and lobster.
+The resort also offers a poolside grill and snack bar (Barefoot Grill), a poolside BBQ, and a café for pastries and coffees/teas which is open 24-hrs. a day (Coco Café).
+There are eight bars including a swim-up bar at the main pool, a beachfront bar, pool bar, music/sports bar, lobby bar, theater bar, the Veranda Outdoor Lounge, and spa bar.

-Entertainment: There is a nightly show in the open-air theater, live music in the lobby bar and occasionally poolside, and DJ and dancing in the music lounge.
+Entertainment: There is a nightly show in the open-air theater, live music in the lobby, movies projected onto poolside building walls, and DJ and dancing in the music lounge/sports bar.